kim-atkinson/kim-atkinson/README.md

 - 👋 Hi, I’m @kim-atkinson
 - 👀 I’m interested in website and app development.
-- 🌱 I’m currently learning full-stack development.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on websites and apps.
 - 📫 How to reach me atkinson.kimberley@gmail.com